JMB2K/RE-FLEX/README.md

 ![SmartSelect_20221202_121831_Chromefu](https://user-images.githubusercontent.com/31253518/205350198-241e8075-ea6c-4b40-a726-986b5494a3df.jpg)

-List of URLs to get from proxy for setup(these links are not for clicking):
+List of URLs to get from proxy for setup:
+NOTE: You have to connect your phone to the proxy and the links will THEN populate in the proxy.
+You have to surf the app while the phone is connected to proxy to find the links listed here.

 Device Info (not sure for iPhone):https://switchyard-na.amazon.com/distribution/app/AmazonFlexAndroidConfig